Skip to content

 castles in Scotland

-One of the most evocative and dramatic ‘castles’ in Scotland is the cliff-top ruins of Dunnottar Castle, a once impregnable fortress of one of the past, most powerful families in Scotland’s history, the Earls Marischal.
-It is where the Vikings killed King Donald II of Scotland, William Wallace fought the English to take the castle back under Scottish control, and where the Honours of Scotland were kept safe during the Parliamentary Army’s invasion led by Oliver Cromwell.
+One of Scotland’s most evocative and dramatic ‘castles’ is the cliff-top ruins of Dunnottar Castle, a once impregnable fortress of one of the past, most powerful families in Scotland’s history, the Earls Marischal.
+It is where the Vikings killed King Donald II of Scotland, William Wallace fought the English to take the castle back under Scottish control, and the Honours of Scotland were kept safe during the Parliamentary Army’s invasion led by Oliver Cromwell.

 Although the castle is ruinous, you can still trace its rich history in the remaining ruins, including the remains of the chapel William Wishart, Bishop of St Andrews, built, the Tower House, and the Keep.
-If you are daring enough, you can visit the Whig’s Vault and see a glimpse of what the castle would have looked like through the restored Drawing Room.
+If daring enough, you can visit the Whig’s Vault and see what the castle would have looked like through the restored Drawing Room.

 10. Duart Castle